tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

 --------------------------------------------

-Encrypted candidates can be spoofed and signaled to an ICE agent to trigger the fallback mDNS resolution as in step 6 in {{processing}}.
-Note however that the implementation of {{MdnsCandidate}} is required to have a proper rate limiting scheme of mDNS messages.
+Encrypted candidates can be spoofed and signaled to an ICE agent to trigger the fallback mDNS resolution as described in step 6 in {{processing}}.
+This can potentially generate excessive traffic in the subnet.
+Note however that implementations of {{MdnsCandidate}} are required to have a proper rate limiting scheme of mDNS messages.

 IANA Considerations